gabecano4308/gabecano4308.github.io/_posts/2025-06-10-find_mod_path.md

 ---
-title: "A Script to Easily Locate Local Source Code for Python Modules"
+title: "Easily Locate Local Source Code for Python Modules"
 date: 2025-06-10
 permalink: /posts/2025-06-10-find_mod_path/
 excerpt: How to build a script to locate and classify Python modules, showing practical use cases and step-by-step improvements.